 Meet the Webmaster

-Hello, my name is Galen Strickland, and I post on the Templeton Gate Forums (and other places across the net) as "ecgordon."
-I've lived in various places over the years: Venice, California; Raleigh, North Carolina; San Antonio and Austin, Texas...but now I am back in my hometown of Waco, Texas.
-I have worked in a variety of fields too, off and on in construction related trades, as well as with building supply retailers, and for a few short years being self-employed.
+Hello, my name is Galen Strickland, and I post on the Templeton Gate Forums (and in the past at other places across the net) as "ecgordon."
+I've lived in various places over the years: Venice, California; Raleigh, North Carolina; San Antonio and Austin, Texas…but now back in my hometown of Waco, Texas.
+I have worked in a variety of fields too, off and on in construction related trades, as well as with building supply retailers, and for a few years I was self-employed.
+I grew up helping my father in his garage door installation/repair business, and with my brother after Dad retired, off and on over quite a few years.
 In between that I worked as a video operator for Waco's Cablevision franchise, and this was before HBO and other cable networks.
 From the late '70s through 1990 I was a film projectionist, and am now receiving small pensions from both one of the theater chains I worked for as well as the union of which I was a member.
-At the current time, I am not working, so I hope to devote more time to reading and reviewing.
+At the current time I am not working, so I hope to devote more time to reading and reviewing.
 I am an SF fanatic, primarily of the classic authors, but of films and television as well.
 I am not that proficient with computers, and have been using fairly old software to build this site, but my emphasis will always be on the content rather than the style or look of the place, although I've recently upgraded some things and have had help from my son to hopefully make this a better looking site.